night-ghost/JAFaR/README.md

 stages to success:

-*1) follow the instructions on the page https://www.arduino.cc/en/Tutorial/ArduinoISP to program the module (select "Arduino Pro Mini 5v 16MHz" as target board)
+1. Follow the instructions on the page https://www.arduino.cc/en/Tutorial/ArduinoISP to program the module (select __"Arduino Pro Mini 5v 16MHz"__ as target board) using the pins in the upper right corner of the board

-*2) after the burn of the bootloader, use the FTDI connections in the upper right corner of the board to flash the code present in the Github page of the project
+2. After the burn of the bootloader, use the FTDI connections in the left side of the board to flash the code present in the Github page of the project

-*3) the very first time you power on the module, it need to calibrate itself.
-So please turn on the module with a Vtx a couple of meter away (the video frequency doen't matter).
+3. The very first time you power on the module, it need to calibrate itself.
+So please turn on the module with a working Vtx a couple of meter away (the video frequency doesn't matter).
 This process can take a while (about 30-50 seconds).

-*4) when you power on the module, BOTH the leds (upper left corner of the pcb) must be on, and you must see a relatively stable splash screen for about 5 seconds
+4. When you power on the module, BOTH the leds (upper left corner of the pcb) must be on, and you must see a relatively stable splash screen for about 5 seconds

-*5) you can now use the "selection" buttons on the goggles to scroll up/down the menu to select the band *6) after the timout of the countdown (upper left corner of the screen) you entered the frequency selection (of the selected band)
+5. You can now use the "selection" buttons on the goggles to scroll up/down the menu to select the band

+6. After the timout of the countdown (upper left corner of the screen) you entered the frequency selection (of the selected band)

-*7) scroll up/down to select the frequency and wait the timeout
+7. Scroll up/down to select the frequency and wait the timeout

-*8) at this moment only one led on the module has to be ON, it means that the RX video output is routed to the video_input of the goggles.
+8. At this moment only one led on the module has to be ON, it means that the RX video output is routed to the video_input of the goggles.
 If you have a Vtx near, you should see the video coming from it.

-*9) if you press the "selection" buttons of the goggles now, you change the frequency by the 8 frequencies of the previously selected band.
+9. If you press the "selection" buttons of the goggles now, you change the frequency by the 8 frequencies of the previously selected band.

 ##MAIN MODULE Troubleshooting